tayganr/purviewlab/modules/module01.md

     > :bulb: **Did you know?**
     >
-    > Azure Purview defines a set of pre-defined Data Plane roles that can be used to control who can access what.
+    > Azure Purview has a set of pre-defined Data Plane roles that can be used to control who can access what.
     >

     | Role  | Catalog | Sources/Scans | Description |